MA Future: What Happens Next?

 This unique research degree is tailored to opening new opportunities in creative practice, professional and academic fields.
 The course provides unparalleled access to a range of resources within a stimulating and creative environment.

-This research-led Textile Design MA addresses the needs of graduates from textile design and related discipline backgrounds, or those who wish to collaborate with professionals in the field.
+This research-led, Product Design MA addresses the needs of graduates from product design and related discipline backgrounds, or those who wish to collaborate with professionals in the field.

 Recent news from The Cass

 New exhibition at Korean Cultural Centre UK curated by students of Cass MA Curating the Contemporary taught in partnership with Whitechapel Gallery.

 Film and Television Studies Senior Lecturer publishes in The Conversation US

 Dr Karen McNally publishes article on Frank Sinatra in the US edition of The Conversation.